Red Cheetah App Exceeds 100,000 Downloads - THISDAYLIVE

 Accordingly, it is helping to address the broadband penetration target of the federal government, especially in the youth and underserved segments.

-Speaking on this milestone achievement, the Chief Operating Officer of Swift Networks, Mr. Chukwuma Okoye, said that “the accelerating adoption rate for the Red Cheetah service is a clear testament that it is meeting a critical need in the life of its users.
-We gave ourselves the tall order to help close the digital gap in the country starting with Lagos state and we are well on our way to achieving this feat.
-It’s been a challenging undertaking given the complexity of the technology and project management skills required to deliver this service model but the rewards so far outweigh the sacrifices, especially now that users and advertisers are warming up to the platform.”
+Speaking on this milestone achievement, the Chief Operating Officer of Swift Networks, Mr. Chukwuma Okoye said, “the accelerating adoption rate for the Red Cheetah service is a clear testament that it is meeting a critical need in the life of its users.”

+“We gave ourselves the tall order to help close the digital gap in the country starting with Lagos state and we are well on our way to achieving this feat.

+“It’s been a challenging undertaking given the complexity of the technology and project management skills required to deliver this service model but the rewards so far outweigh the sacrifices, especially now that users and advertisers are warming up to the platform,” he added.

-According to Mr. Bolaji Ige, SWIFT’s General Manager SwiftMedia, “my team will not rest on its oars in our quest to reach every nook and cranny of this country with the Red Cheetah Free Wi-Fi service and while continuously improving the user experience”.
-“I want to especially thank our early advertising partners whose patronage has made this laudable initiative a reality”.
+According to SWIFT’s General Manager SwiftMedia, Mr. Bolaji Ige, “my team will not rest on its oars in our quest to reach every nook and cranny of this country with the Red Cheetah Free Wi-Fi service and while continuously improving the user experience.”

+“I want to especially thank our early advertising partners whose patronage has made this laudable initiative a reality.”

 Red Cheetah hotspots are currently located across Lagos, especially on tertiary institution campuses, the malls, hotels, restaurants, clubs, hospitals, over 200 BRT buses, among others.